davidgsd/AllScan/README.md

 [users.png](https://github.com/davidgsd/AllScan/blob/main/docs/screenshots/users.png)
 [settings.png](https://github.com/davidgsd/AllScan/blob/main/docs/screenshots/settings.png)

 Multiple copies of AllScan can be installed on one node (server) if desired, each with their own separate configuration, Favorites, and/or different node numbers.
-Just make copies of the /var/www/html/allscan/ dir eg. "allscan2" and put copies of allmon.ini and favorites.ini with your desired configuration in the new folder.
-(All copies will use the same user/login credentials.)
+Just make copies of the /var/www/html/allscan/ dir eg. to "allscan2" and put copies of allmon.ini and favorites.ini with your desired configuration in the new folder.
+Each copy of AllScan will store its user/login credentials in /etc/allscan/ in a .db file named the same as the name of its web folder, eg. "allscan2.db".
+(To have other copies use the same user credentials make a symbolic link from eg. allscan2.db to allscan.db.)

 # Pre-Install Notes
 Ideally you should be using ASL3 and you should have Allmon or Supermon properly configured and working.
 Confirm you are able to properly execute various functions in Allmon or Supermon such as connecting and disconnecting remote nodes.
 AllScan works great on HamVOIP and older ASL versions but ASL3 is highly recommended as it has numerous major improvements, and also supports x64 platforms (such as Dell Wyse 3040s which work much better than RPi's yet cost half as much).